tdiazsantos/fslcat/README.rst

-**FSLCAT: A catalog of fine-structure lines of galaxies at z > 1, and tools for handling and plotting the dataset**
+**FSLCAT: A catalog of fine-structure lines of galaxies at z > 1, and tools for handling and plotting the data**
 ============

 Purpose and content